dashpay/docs/docs/user/masternodes/setup-hpmn.rst

 ===================

-A Dash address with a single unspent transaction output (UTXO) of exactly 4000 DASH is required to operate a masternode.
-Once it has been sent, various keys regarding the transaction must be extracted for later entry in a configuration file and registration transaction as proof to write the configuration to the blockchain so the masternode can be included in the deterministic list.
+A Dash address with a single unspent transaction output (UTXO) of exactly 4000 DASH is required to operate a high-performance masternode.
+Once it has been sent, various keys regarding the transaction must be extracted for later entry in a configuration file and registration transaction as proof to write the configuration to the blockchain so the high-performance masternode can be included in the deterministic list.

 A high-performance masternode can be registered from the official Dash Core wallet.
 This guide will describe the steps.